jonathannard/Red-Portals/README.md

 You may click on any preview below to view it live.
 All templates are designed
 to:

-1. Be as simple but accurate as possible.
+1. Be as simple and accurate as possible.
 2. Work on both mobile and desktop devices.
 3. Send a query param payload on form submit as `/login?username=example&password=example`.